Skint Dad

 Now, I said small changes and they really are.
 It may seem pointless, but these ideas will truly cut your bills down.

-Here goes….switch off lights when you’re not in a room, turn ALL plugs off when you’re not using the item (including phone chargers, the microwave, kettle and TV), draft proof, only fill the kettle with water you’ll use, use a bowl to wash up instead of letting the water run.
+Here goes….switch off lights when you’re not in a room, turn ALL plugs off when you’re not using the item (including phone chargers, the microwave, kettle and TV), draft proof, only fill the kettle with the water you’ll use, use a bowl to wash up instead of letting the water run.

 Very small changes like this add up fast!